Etihad Museum: History

 The museum encompasses the Union house, the location where the emirate's founding fathers signed a declaration that marked the formation of the UAE in 1971 – it is now part of the museum complex.

+Exhibitions and programmes

+The museum's exhibitions focus mainly on the period from 1968 to 1974, covering the events that led to the formation of the United Arab Emirates.
+Through interactive exhibits and educational programmes, the museum presents the story of the union from the perspective of the country's leaders.
+It also highlights the UAE Constitution, including the rights and responsibilities associated with citizenship.
+The museum's collections include documents and materials related to the founding of the country, and it supports research and publication on the history of the union.

 Building

 The museum was designed by Moriyama & Teshima Architects in the shape of a manuscript, with seven columns built into the museum to resemble the pens used to sign the original declaration.
 The building has eight permanent pavilions:

 Pavilion One: Shows a documentary film about the history of the UAE.

 Pavilion Two: Houses a panoramic interactive map highlighting the era before the formation of the federation.

 Pavilion Three: An interactive timeline that demonstrates key historical events before the union.

 Pavilion Four: An interactive guide to the formation of the union.

 Pavilion Five: A homage to the important moments and challenges confronted the founding fathers before 1971.

 Pavilion Six: This is dedicated to the UAE Constitution and includes the actual declaration itself.

 Pavilion Seven: The final pavilion is an open gallery celebrating the newborn nation.